Estimated reading time: 9 minutes

 This bird is just over a foot long and can be spotted in any region of the mountains, and their spottings have been increasing over the past few years.
 They have bright blue cheeks although most of the plumage is crimson.
 You can find blue on the tail and broad edges of the flight feathers, while the back feathers are black with broad red edges.

 They’re hard to spot in the National Park North region but more common in the eastern, and western areas if you are going on a Blue Mountains day trip.
 They have an off-white chest and belly, with a brown back and wings.
-They are about 40cm and a prominent eye-stripe from the large beak and through the faces, that’s dark brown.
+They are about 40cm and have a prominent eye stripe from the large beak and through the faces, that are dark brown.

 Indigenous Amphibians (frogs)